Prevention is really the answer to staying breast cancer free.

 There are additional strategies that lower our risk of breast cancer, such as exercise.

 A study published in a major cancer journal, February, 2007 determined you can reduce your risk of invasive breast cancer by 23% by doing six hours of strenuous exercise a week.
-Exercise is also known to lower risks of heart disease, likely by the same mechanism – lowering insulin and leptin levels.
+Exercise is also known to lower risks of heart disease, likely by the same mechanism – lowering insulin and leptin levels and increasing mitochondrial biogenesis.

 Studies have also shown a direct link between cancer risk and what we eat and drink.

 Alcohol increases the risk of cancer.
 The more you drink the higher the risk, 3 drinks a day may increase your risk up to 70%!
 One of the mechanisms is thought to be a decrease in folic acid from drinking alcohol.
 Researchers have found women who drink a glass of wine with foods rich in folate, or those who supplement with up to 400 mcgs a day, do not have an increased risk.
 Foods rich in folic acid include green leafy vegetables, citrus fruits, peas and beans.
-Do not take more then 400 mcgs of folate.
-It may well increase your risk by turning off genes that prevent breast cancer.
+Do not take more than 400 mcgs of folate.

 Soy isoflavones are linked to decreased risk of both breast and prostate cancers.

 That said, soy is a very controversial subject.
 Most of the soy we consume in America is genetically modified and very different from the soy grown and consumed in the Far East.
 My suggestion – if you eat soy, consume fermented soy products like Natto, Tempe and Miso.
 One of the more potent phytoestrogens (plant based estrogen) in soy is genestein.
 Studies have shown taking this in high dose supplement form actually increased cancer rates.